Regular readers of this blog know that I LOVE Film Noir. I’ve decided it’s high time I held a blogathon celebrating all things Noir.

 I really like how Dennis conveys Danny’s growing feelings for Eleanor to us.
 Robert Keith (father of Brian Keith)steals all the scenes he is in, I love his character and the way he delivers his lines.

 The film clocks in at 1 hour and 18 minutes, but boy does it manage to pack a lot in during such a short space of time.
-This one reminds me a bit of The Narrow Margin, with both films being compact Noir films that pack quite a punch, and have a gripping story.
+This one reminds me a bit of The Narrow Margin, with both films being compact Noir films that pack quite a punch, have gripping plots, and some cracking dialogue.

 My favourite scenes are the following.
 The skylight sequence between Danny and Eleanor.
 The finale in the amusement park.
 Ferris speaking to Eleanor for the first time and looking around her apartment.
 Danny and Eleanor escaping a Police officer tailing them.